 How does a high school have an 82% 4-year grad rate, but 70% of students are chronically absent (missing 10% of school days)?

 While digging around NYC’s school quality data recently, I saw many schools that had high graduation rates AND a high rate of chronic absenteesim.
-Of course, schools with 100% grad rates are doing better with attendance than schools with 70% grad rates, but the data’s all over the place: see scatter plot below with the traditional high schools with 70%+ grad rates.
+Of course, schools with 100% grad rates are generally doing better with attendance than schools with 70% grad rates, but the data’s all over the place: see scatter plot below of traditional high schools.
 On average, 4-year grad rates for traditional high schools are up 3 percentage points in the past two years, and chronic absenteeism is also up slightly at just over 1 percentage point.
-Of the schools who improved their grad rates, 56% of them have higher rates of chronic absenteeism, and 10% have the same rate.
+Of the schools who improved their grad rates, 56% of them have HIGHER rates of chronic absenteeism, and 10% have the same rate, compared to the previous year.
 So, improved attendance is not the reason for that growth.
 My optimistic hypothesis: more graduation pathways, more support for absent students, inaccurate data.
 My investigative journalist hypothesis: lower and varied standards across schools.

 This is what normal people do for fun.
 Right, guys?